-cropped-shutterstock_188030168.jpgAnother one of our research programs examines how beliefs about men and women shape the way people respond in intimate relationships and the consequences that ensue.
-Our research has shown how sexist attitudes influence partner preferences, shape reactions to conflict and dissatisfaction, and affect the delivery of support in relationship interactions.
+How do beliefs about men and women shape the way people feel and behave in intimate relationships?
+Our research has shown that our sexist attitude influence partner preferences, shape reactions to conflict, and affect the delivery of support in relationships.
 Not surprisingly, hostile attitudes toward women tend to produce aggressive relationship perceptions and behaviour that undermine relationship satisfaction.
 However, beliefs that men should ‘protect and provide’ for women have contradictory effects on relationships.
-On the one hand, men that endorse these ideals behave with more caring and positivity toward their partners, which enhances relationship satisfaction for both men and women.
-On the other hand, these kinds of relationship beliefs set up men and women for greater dissatisfaction if relationships don’t live up to the romantic picture these attitudes promise.
+On the one hand, men that endorse these ideals behave with more caring and positivity toward their partners.
+On the other hand, these kinds of beliefs set up men and women for greater dissatisfaction if relationships don’t live up to the romantic picture expected.

-Our research also demonstrates that examining the impact of sexist attitudes within intimate relationships is crucial to understanding how sexist ideologies maintain gender inequality by promoting women’s endorsement of sexist attitudes and increasing women’s dependence on relationships.
+Our research also demonstrates that the impact of sexist attitudes within intimate relationships is crucial to understanding how gender and power ideologies maintain gender inequality by promoting women’s endorsement of sexist attitudes and increasing women’s dependence on relationships.
 Finally, our latest research is revealing how sexist attitudes affect broader family dynamics, such as the way both men and women parent their children, along with how parents’ sexist attitudes affect children’s emotional and social development.

 Relevant Publications: